 The Hospital of the University of Pennsylvania (HUP) maintains a proprietary security department that is committed to providing a safe and secure environment in hospital facilities, and for its patients, staff and visitors.
+All HUP Security Officers are Pennsylvania Act 235 certified; this 40-hour accreditation process is the only recognized professional training curriculum in the Commonwealth.
 Security officers are stationed at the major entrances to the hospital and engage in regular patrols of the facilities.
+In addition to internal patrol, HUP security recently established a Bike Patrol Unit.
+This unit, patrolling between the hours of 5 p.m. to 1 a.m., 7 days per week, is a welcomed addition to our overall security plan.
 Officers respond to all requests for assistance, whether routine or emergency.
 An Operations Center of the Security Department is maintained 24 hours a day, seven days a week, and it monitors the CCTV/Controlled Access System as well as safety and security alarms.